saiko-tech/gcp-billing-cap/README.md

 git+https://github.com/saiko-tech/pulumi-gcp-billing-cap@260924ed0a7fab60ed3605a57a59cd67f814c5b3#egg=pulumi-gcp-billing-cap
 ```

-**NOTE: make sure to use an explicit Git SHA like in the above example isstead of `@master` etc. - always do this when linking against dependencies via Git or you will become the victim of a supply chain attack!**
+**NOTE: make sure to use an explicit Git SHA like in the above example isstead of `@master` etc. - always do this when linking against dependencies via Git or you may become the victim of a supply chain attack!**

 2. Clone this repo, you will need the `capper` folder